-The complete version of the report on corporate governance can be found in the Corporate Governance section of the site www.safilogroup.com The complete version of the report on corporate governance is available on the Company website (www.safilogroup.com), as well as in a printed version at the Company headquarters.
+The complete version of the report on corporate governance is available on the Company website (www.safilogroup.com), as well as in a printed version at the Company headquarters.

 The Company adopts a traditional governance method in that:

 - the Company's management body is the Board of Directors, - the supervisory body which ensures compliance with the law, the Articles of Association and correct administration principles is the Board of Statutory Auditors.